stanwgifford/Distributed-Robot/README.md

 This is a repository for the code for a MQTT swift (macOS) controlled robot

-There is a swift project that uses CocoaMQTT - Robot On the MAC I have created a Mosquitto server which is what everything talks to
+There is a swift project that uses CocoaMQTT - Robot

+On the MAC I have created a Mosquitto server which is what everything talks to

-There are currently two Raspberry Pi's for the disributed part.
+There are currently two Raspberry Pi's for the distributed part.

 A Pi Zero named Lidar controls a servo with a VL53LOX lidar mounted on it.

 This on receipt of a MQTT command does a 180 degree scan at 5 degree intervals and sends the data back to the MQTT server.

 A second Pi (Video) has a camera mounted on it.
 This on command takes a 640 * 480 image and sends it back to the MQTT Server